-- 1. Students are allowed to miss a maximum of 2 project sessions per period (half semester) for the project itself - 2.
+- For AE1222-I, AE2111-I and AE2223-I: Students are allowed to miss a maximum of 2 project sessions per period (half semester) for the project itself.
+For AE1111-I: students are allowed to miss a maximum of 2 project sessions during the first period and one session during the second. - 2.
 If a project has a supporting course the student is only allowed to be absent for one session of this course.
 This session is not counted as a missed project session as mentioned under 1. - 3.
 Missing time (either by being late or leaving at any time) during project sessions can result in the student being registered as having missed sessions. - 4.
 Missed sessions must be compensated according to the rules stated below - 5.
 The student must attend the first week of a project.
 Not being present in the first week of the project results in exclusion from participation in the project in that academic year - 6.
-A student is not allowed to miss the last two sessions of the 1st period and the first two sessions of the 2nd period of a semester. - 7.
-Absence for more than the allowed number of sessions or failure to make up for missed hours will mean that the student cannot obtain a pass grade for the project. - 8.
+A student is not allowed to miss the last two sessions of the 1st period and the first two sessions of the 2nd period of a semester. - Absence for more than the allowed number of sessions or failure to make up for missed hours will mean that the student cannot obtain a pass grade for the project. - 8.
 Students who are of the opinion that there are relevant extenuating circumstances can turn to the academic counsellors for guidance.